Candida Baker: Career

 Baker was appointed Director of the 2011 Byron Bay Writers' Festival, and director of the Northern Rivers Writers' Centre.
 Guests for the Festival included John Pilger, Louis de Bernières and Paul Kelly.

 In 2014 Baker started Verandah Magazine an online arts, culture and lifestyle magazine covering the Byron Bay and Northern Rivers region, which includes numerous local contributors.
-She is also a regular book reviewer for the Sydney Morning Herald'and has also reviewed for The Times Literary Supplement.
+She is also a regular book reviewer for the Sydney Morning Herald and has also reviewed for The Times Literary Supplement.

 Baker has edited a number of anthologies, including The Penguin Book of the Horse and with Allen & Unwin as publisher she edited and contributed to The Infinite Magic of Horses, The Wonderful World of Dogs, The Amazing Life of Cats and The Wisdom of Women.
+She also co-edited How Fast is the Wind?: An Anthology of Horse Poems with Robbie Coburn.
 Her writing has also appeared in numerous other anthologies, including Fathers (ed Ross Fitzgerald); Women Love Sex (ed Susan Johnson); Loves (Jean Bedford); The Penguin Book of the Beach (ed Robert Drewe) and The Penguin Book of the City (ed Robert Drewe).

 She has written three children’s books, The Little Angels Counting Book, I Know That and Belinda the Ninja Ballerina published by Ford Street in 2015, and she is currently working on her third novel.
 In 2015 Baker also edited and wrote an essay for arts philanthropist Pat Corrigan's book Gabori, the Pat Corrigan Collection of Paintings by Sally Gabori, published by Pan Macmillan.

 In 2017 she collaborated with film-maker Marie Craven, creating three film/poetry videos which have been shown around the world.
 The pair also took part in a poetry collaboration with Chaucer Cameron and Helen Dewbery – ‘Elephant’s Footprint’.

 Baker has an MA in Art History from the University of Adelaide.